 Subject to shareholder approval of this proposal, there will be a total of 5,346,085 shares of Common Stock reserved in the aggregate for issuance over the term of the Plan.
 Such share reserve consists of the 4,346,085 shares previously reserved for issuance under the Plan plus the additional increase of 1,000,000 shares of Common Stock which forms part of this proposal.
-In addition, the of the preceding calendar year.
-The shares of Common Stock issuable under the Plan may be drawn from shares of our authorized but unissued shares of Common Stock or from shares of Common Stock or from shares of Common Stock reacquired by us, including shares repurchased on the open market.
+In addition, the number of shares of Common Stock reserved for issuance under the Plan automatically increases on the first trading day of January each calendar year, beginning in calendar year 2002, by an amount equal to eight percent (8%) of the total number of shares of Common Stock outstanding on the last trading day in December of the preceding calendar year.
+The shares of Common Stock issuable under the Plan may be drawn from shares of our authorized but unissued shares of Common Stock or from shares of Common Stock reacquired by us, including shares repurchased on the open market.
 Shares subject to any outstanding options under the Plan which expire or otherwise terminate prior to exercise will be available for subsequent issuance.
 However, any shares subject to stock appreciation rights exercised under the Plan will not be available for reissuance.
-Should the exercise price of an option under the Plan be paid with shares of Common Stock or should shares of Common Stock otherwise issuable under the Plan be withheld in satisfaction of the withholding taxes incurred in connection with the exercise of an option or the vesting of a stock issuance under the Plan, then the number of shares of Common Stock available for issuance under the Plan will be reduced only by the gross number of shares for which the option is exercised or which vest under the stock issuance and not by the net number of shares of Common Stock issuance to the holder of such option or stock issuance.
+Should the exercise price of an option under the Plan be paid with shares of Common Stock or should shares of Common Stock otherwise issuable under the Plan be withheld in satisfaction of the withholding taxes incurred in connection with the exercise of an option or the vesting of a stock issuance under the Plan, then the number of shares of Common Stock available for issuance under the Plan will be reduced only by the gross number of shares for which the option is exercised or which vest under the stock issuance and not by the net number of shares of Common Stock issued to the holder of such option or stock issuance.